The scope of eCommerce business in India is undoubtedly going to increase year after year.

-Delivering product to buyers is still a major hurdle for any new eCommerce startup.
-Keeping in mind that eCommerce logistics is different from traditional deliveries of goods because there are no middle-men involved in the final delivery of the product to customers doorstep.
+Keep in mind that eCommerce logistics is different from traditional deliveries of goods because there are no middlemen involved in the final delivery of the product to customers’ doorstep.

-The critical element in an eCommerce logistics is the last mile delivery of the product to the customer.
-Several eCommerce startups failed because of their last mile delivery capability.
+The critical element in eCommerce logistics is the last-mile delivery of the product to the customer.
+Several eCommerce startups failed because of their last-mile delivery capability.

 Under India’s former tax system, it was confusing to sell products from one state to another.
 Each time you did, you had to deal with a variety of taxes and paper works.
 A startup eCommerce business, that didn’t have the budget to hire a tax professional, the possibility of extra sales was simply not worth the pain